Management System

 Responsible Care Codes

-The DIC Group manages its Responsible Care program in accordance with seven codes:* “Occupational safety and health” (protection of the safety and health of employees), “disaster prevention” (prevention of fires, explosions and the discharge of chemicals), “environmental protection” (continuous reduction of chemical emissions and the discharge of waste), “safety in logistics” (reduction of chemical risks associated with the distribution of chemicals), “chemical substance safety” (management of risks associated with chemicals), “dialogue with society” (communication with local communities regarding ESH) and “management systems” (ensure the uniform administration of the first six codes).
-In line with these codes, the Group applies the PDCA cycle and conducts annual ESH audits and management reviews to evaluate initiatives.
+The DIC Group manages its Responsible Care program in accordance with seven codes:* “Occupational safety and health” (protection of the safety and health of employees), “disaster prevention” (prevention of fires, explosions and the discharge of chemicals), “environmental protection” (continuous reduction of chemical emissions and the discharge of waste), “safety in logistics” (reduction of chemical risks associated with the distribution of chemicals), “ensuring the safety of chemical substances” (management of risks associated with chemicals), “engaging with society” (communication with local communities regarding ESH) and “management systems” (ensure the uniform administration of the first six codes).
+In line with these codes, the Group applies the plan-do-check-act (PDCA) cycle and conducts annual ESH audits and management reviews to evaluate initiatives.

-- Ensuring the safety of chemical substances safety (management of risks associated with chemicals)
+• Ensuring the safety of chemical substances (management of risks associated with chemicals)

 Message from the President